At a glance

 - Investor A made a $1M investment in a renewable energy project in return for a 5% limited partnership interest.

-- The project became eligible for a tax credit.
-Investor A will receive an annual tax credit allocation of $100,000 each year for 8 years.
-There is no reduction of tax basis as a result of the income tax credits.
+- The project is eligible for a tax credit.
+Investor A anticipates it will receive an annual tax credit allocation of $100,000 each year for 8 years.
+There is no reduction of the project’s tax basis as a result of the income tax credits.
 The income tax credits are not subject to recapture.
 Investor A’s tax rate is 25%.

-- Investor A plans to sell its investment for an estimated residual value of $100,000 pursuant to a put right in the partnership agreement.
+- Investor A plans to sell its investment on December 31, 2032 for an estimated residual value of $50,000 pursuant to a put right in the partnership agreement.

-Investor A will receive cash proceeds based on a fixed percentage of the project’s cash generated during the life of the project, which is expected to be $2,000 per year.
+- Investor A will receive cash distributions, which it expects to amount to $2,000 per year, based on a fixed percentage of the project’s net cash flow over the life of the project.

 This example assumes that all cash flows, except for the initial investment, occur on December 31 of each year.
 Depreciation expense is computed for book and tax purposes using the straight-line method with a 10 year life.